 What we often see, is that there is no strategy in place to achieve your marketing goals, and success or ROI from Facebook advertising isn’t measured properly in many cases.

 Business owners, such as yourself, are busy people and have to deal with all sorts of things on day-to-day basis.
 If you are time poor, it’s advisable to engage an experienced social media marketing agency to implement sophisticated Facebook advertising strategies, such as the ones suggested in this guide.
 However, it can be useful for business owners to know how it all works and therefore, please read on.

 In this step-by-step Facebook marketing guide we show you a different way, a more successful approach to Facebook advertising.

 This guide will show you how to generate more leads through Facebook advertising, how to measure the return on your ad spend to the dollar and how to better optimise your campaigns.

-#1 Facebook Marketing Strategies to be Successful in 2021
+#1 Facebook Marketing Strategies

 To be successful with Facebook advertising you need to reach the right people, at the right time, with the right offer.

 Below we explain our favourite two strategies to lead generation.
 In both cases you need to offer something of tremendous value to the user.
 After all, Facebook users are primarily using the platform to entertain themselves and to connect with their friends and family.
 To get their attention, the offer needs wow them with something they can relate to.
 Let alone, if you ask for their email address the content or offer needs to be even better.